Why is this Important?

 • Managing Water-Related Risks and Impacts on Stakeholders

 Beyond managing water-related impacts on the organization, EGCO Group gives importance to managing impacts on external stakeholders as well.
+EGCO Group estimates future potential stakeholder conflicts by implementing a strategic plan to identify the water resources and water stress before constructing new power plants to avoid stakeholder conflicts.
 To that end, the Company works with surrounding communities to monitor their satisfaction, understand their concerns and challenges, and collaboratively find solutions relating to water issues.
 Additionally, EGCO Group consistently inspects the water quality of discharged water to ensure that it meets expected standards and does not create adverse impacts on communities living downstream.

 EGCO Group organizes meetings with communities at least twice a year.
 During these meetings, representatives from our power plants join representatives from government agencies and local communities to report the environmental performance of the power plant and take feedback and suggestions from all stakeholder groups.